Stephen G. Roszel: Death and legacy

 Roszel's final assignment was to the Hillborough Circuit in February 1841.
-He died on May 14, 1841, in Leesburg, Virginia after a brief illness.
-After his death, Nathan Bangs said "The qualities of [Roszel's] mind and heart were strong and practical, rather than speculative, beautiful or graceful ...
-He possessed the most indomitable perseverance ... and there were few men of his day who had an eye and hand more constantly or effectively on the great interest of the Church than Mr. Roszel."
+He died on May 14, 1841, in Leesburg, Virginia, after a brief illness.
+After his death, Nathan Bangs said, "The qualities of [Roszel's] mind and heart were strong and practical, rather than speculative, beautiful or graceful...
+He possessed the most indomitable perseverance... and few men of his day who had an eye and hand more constantly or effectively on the great interest of the Church than Mr. Roszel."
 The 1841 Baltimore Conference Minutes commemorated him as "a man possessing singular courage, fortitude, constancy, and benevolence," adding that he was "blessed with a strong mind, a ready elocution, and great physical power."

 When Roszel joined the Methodist Episcopal Church, it had 149 traveling preachers in the United States and 42,000 members.
 Through the work of Roszel and his contemporaries, membership had grown to 850,000 with 3,800 traveling preachers by the time of his death.
 Two of Roszel's sons, Stephen Asbury (February 18, 1811 – February 20, 1852) and Stephen Samuel (October 20, 1812 – April 27, 1882), became influential Methodist preachers in their own right.
 Several of Roszel's personal letters have survived to modern times, providing an intimate look inside the life of revival preachers.